wwzll123/GeSite/README.md

  # Running
 - You should make sure your query protein sequences in the file of './example.fasta'.
-- preparing the pdb file of the protein to be predicted and placed it at "PDB_dir".
+- preparing the pdb files of the proteins to be predicted and placed it at "PDB_dir".
 - than, enter the following command lines on Linux System.
  ```
  $ python prediction.py prediciton_type device